iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>RUN</summary>

+Version 9.8.3
+- Adjusted code for checking if we are using a 2-handed weapon.
+More efficient.

 Verison 9.8.2
 - Fixed "the random q" issue.
 In short, they broke a workaround for an issue with coloring text by finally fixing the issue.